-- Create a whole school protective ethos in which there is a zero-tolerance approach to peer on peer abuse, including sexual violence and sexual harassment. - Provide training for staff regarding: - Recognising and responding to peer on peer abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators.
-However all forms of peer on peer abuse are unacceptable and will be taken seriously - How peer on peer abuse cases should be reported as stated in the Peer on Peer Abuse policy and followed up. - How to the victims, perpetrators and any other children affected by peer on peer abuse will be supported - That online abuse can take place alongside abuse in the real world - Make it clear to staff that even though there may not be any reported cases of peer on peer abuse, such abuse may still be taking place, but not being reported. - Provide training for staff so that they are aware of how peer on peer abuse cases should be reported and followed up. - Ensure that staff understand that abuse is abuse, Instances of peer on peer abuse, including sexual violence and sexual harassment should never be dismissed as banter, just having a laugh, 'boys being boys' or an inevitable part of growing up, as this can lead to a culture of unacceptable behaviours and an unsafe environment for children - Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk. - Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - Provide high quality Relationship and Sex Education (RSE), including teaching about consent. - Ensure that staff members follow the procedures outlined in this policy and the Peer on Peer abuse policy, when they become aware of peer on peer abuse.
+- Create a whole School protective ethos in which there is a zero-tolerance approach to childon-child abuse, including sexual violence and sexual harassment, - Provide training for staff regarding: - Recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators However all forms of child-on-child abuse are unacceptable and will be taken seriously, - How child-on-child abuse cases should be reported as stated in the Child-on-child Abuse policy and followed up, - o How to manage a report of child-on-child sexual violence and sexual harassment, - How the victims, perpetrators and any other children affected by child-on-child abuse will be supported, - o That online abuse can take place alongside abuse in the real world,

+- Make it clear to staff that even though there may not be any reported cases of child-on-child abuse, such abuse may still be taking place, but not being reported, - Provide training for staff so that they are aware of how child-on-child abuse cases should be reported and followed up, - Ensure that staff understand that abuse is abuse.
+Instances of child-on-child abuse, including sexual violence and sexual harassment should never be dismissed as banter, just having a laugh, 'boys being boys' or an inevitable part of growing up, as this can lead to a culture of unacceptable behaviours and an unsafe environment for children, - Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - Staff should be aware that some groups are potentially more at risk.
+Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT+ children are at greater risk.
+The School will ensure that these children have a trusted adult in school to talk to. - Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online, - Provide high quality Relationship and Sex Education (RSE), including teaching about consent, - Ensure that staff members follow the procedures outlined in this policy and the Child-on-Child abuse policy, when they become aware of child-on-child abuse.
+Reporting their concerns to the DP for the appropriate Section or any other member of the DST - Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary - The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may be displaying sexually harmful behaviours, may have experienced sexual violence or sexual harassment or other forms of sexual abuse.